 Car Hauler Design – Trailer Research

-There are a lot of Car Hauler trailers with various design ideas and configurations.
+There are a lot of Car Hauler design ideas and configurations.
 So, over the past while we have studied them, thinking about the good ideas, and about areas to improve.
-Of course, every trailer has a target purpose, so things don’t always compare.
-Yet, for this general category, there are some key similarities.
+Of course, every trailer has a target purpose, so things do not always compare.
+Yet, in this general category, there are some key similarities.

-For this article I want to share JUST ONE finding that has me both confused and, a little shocked.
+For this article I want to share JUST ONE finding that has me both confused, and a little shocked.
 With the perspective of trailer frame failures, I always look at the materials and think about the Engineering.
-Here are some things to think about.
+From our finding about Car Hauler design, here are some things to consider.

 Material Choice

-In the Car Hauler trailer / Equipment Transport world, it is very common to identify and perhaps brag about the material size for the main beams.
+In the Car Hauler trailer / Equipment Transport world, it is very common to identify (and brag) about the material size for the main beams.
 Names like H6X 6″ CHANNEL BUGGY HAULER, or the 6″ Channel Equipment Tilt (T6) are two examples.
-I like that concept, but for people that don’t really know, the name is a bit deceiving because it implies strength.
+I like the concept, but for many people the name is a bit deceiving – because it implies strength.

-Along that same line, I like the trend in the trailer industry to be open about materials in general.
-Many websites and videos talk about material and spacing, for things like the frame, cross members, the tail, and deck, etc..
-I think it’s great.
+Along that same line, I like the trend in the trailer industry to be more open about materials in general.
+Many websites and videos talk about material and spacing, for things like the frame, cross members, the tail, deck, etc..
+I think this is great.

-Here’s what I mean.
-Let’s look at the capacity claim, then a load they intend.
-So, after creating a simple CAD model to represent the situation, I ran some numbers.
-My past experience says the large trailer manufacturers do a lot of bragging without the ability to back it up, so it’s worth it to check.
+Here is what I mean.
+We will look at some capacity claims, then at the load.
+After creating a simple CAD model to represent the situation, I ran some numbers.
+My past experience says the large trailer manufacturers do a lot of bragging – without backing it up – so this is worth a check.

 I have a particular interest in the tilt top car hauler design.
-I think they offer a nice simplicity, yet they have a design challenge.
+I think they offer excellent functionality.
+However, this car hauler design has some fun challenges.

-The challenge is holding the entire load on a center pivot.
-But it’s more than that.
-The load is a car (or jeep, or truck, or tractor).
-The load to the trailer is therefore at only 4 points, and those 4 points are a long distance apart.
+One challenge is holding the entire load on a center pivot.
+But it is more than that.
+The load is a car (or jeep, or truck, or tractor), which means the load contacts the trailer at only 4 points – the 4 wheels.
+And, the 4 points are a distance apart.

 For the sake of argument, let’s use the dimensions of a pickup truck or large SUV.
 The wheelbase of a Ford F-150 SuperCrew® 4×4 is 157.2″.
 Weight is right around 5000 lbs.
 To compare, a Chevy Suburban has a wheelbase of 134.1″ and a weight of ~5700 lbs.
 Other large vehicles are similar.